jtdunlop/Cache.Aspect/README.md

 - Support for ttl on a per-method basis
 - Able to detect the difference between two complex request objects

-Cache matching is based on comparing the deserialization of all parameters passed to a method to the deserialization of previous calls.
+Cache matching is based on comparing a hash of the method name in conjunction with the deserialization of all parameters passed to a method to the deserialization of previous calls.
+Additionally, cache segregation is supported via naming a parameter/property on which the cache should be segregated.
+The primary benefit of segregating data is to allow a portion of the cache to be flushed without impacting other tenants/users.
+Even if segregation isn't used, including a tenantid/userid in method calls wil return distinct result sets as the hash won't match.
+For the remainder of this document, tenantId will be assumed to be the named parameter/property
-If a complex request passed and any property anywhere is different, it will be independently cached.
-This is obviously potentially memory intensive, but performance is always a tradeoff against space.
-In practice, I have found that allocating more memory to allow repeated long running tasks to be preferable to saturating the data store.

 At application startup:

-CacheProvider.Cache = new CacheProvider();<br/>
-CacheService.Cache = CacheProvider.Cache;<br/>
-CacheService.SessionProperty = "Token";
+CacheService.SessionProperty = "tenantid"; // Case insensitive
+CacheService.CacheProviderFactory = new CacheProviderFactory(); // RedisCacheProviderFactory is also included.

 To cache a method, simply decorate it with [Cache.Cacheable].
 If the method has a parameter or object property matching CacheService.SessionProperty, it will use per-session matching; otherwise it will use global matching.

 To set an expiry on a method, decorate it with [Cache.Cacheable(ttl)] where ttl is an integer of seconds.

-CacheService.SessionProperty sets the name of the parameter or parameter property that identifies the session making a request.
-Given the above example:

-var request = new Request { Id = 1, Token = "x" };<br />
-var response = service.Call(request);

-This code will return a cached result identified by session token "x".

-To flush a session cache, call a method decorated with [Cache.TriggerInvalidation(DeleteSettings.Token)] with the relevant session value passed as a parameter or object property.
-To flush the system cache, call a method decorated with [Cache.TriggerInvalidation(DeleteSettings.All)]
+To flush a tenant cache, call CacheService.ClearCache(tenantId).
+To flush the global cache, call CacheService.ClearCache("default").
+To flush all caches, call CacheService.ClearAllCaches().